Categories

 His father, who is of a generation which would have accepted the killings, takes a more conciliatory view towards the creature.
 The monk has visions (shot in stylish black and white) of setting the creature free after it has been strung up as punishment, possibly in preparation for its being killed.

-The film maker has a cameraman he is constantly instructing to shoot either the snow leopard in the pen or various members of the farmer’s family.
+The filmmaker has a cameraman he is constantly instructing to shoot either the snow leopard in the pen or various members of the farmer’s family.
 On at least one occasion, the cameraman gets so caught up in the excitement of what’s unfolding before him that he actually forgets to shoot it.
 Later, when the authorities turn up to try and calm down the irate son and ensure the protection of the snow leopard, he is told to turn his camera off by the authorities representatives.

 By way of contrast, the Snow Leopard Monk is obsessed not only with finding then observing snow Leopards, but also with photographing them, to which purpose he carries a camera with him wherever he goes.
 He indicates the snow leopard cub loitering on a nearby hillside, waiting for its mother.
-Later, he takes his friend the filmmaker up a mountain slope in seach of a leopard, and the pair are astonished when his patience pays off and one comes really close to their hiding place and vantage point.
+Later, he takes his friend the filmmaker up a mountain slope in search of a leopard, and the pair are astonished when his patience pays off and one comes really close to their hiding place and vantage point.

 It’s the final film of the late Tibetan director Pema Tseden, who was dedicated to putting non-stereotypical images of Tibetan people on the screen.
 Sadly, he died of heart failure at age 53 in May 2023 before the film was shown at this year’s Venice Film Festival, which had previously shown three of his earlier films.
 As a swansong to a distinguished career, it’s a good way to go out.
 As with so many films in LEAFF and other festivals, this film deserves a wider UK theatrical release.